Missing information?

 Roadblock at Hotel Spijker

-Beek, The Netherlands
+Beek, the Netherlands

 Grave